Batsy1857/sadiq-bata-data-science-portfolio/README.md

 ## 👋 About Me

+I build data-driven tools and analyze real-world datasets to generate actionable insights.

-I am a Data Science graduate student at IBA with a focus on building practical analytics tools, analyzing real-world datasets, and translating insights into actionable outcomes.
+I am a Data Science graduate student at IBA with a focus on building practical analytics tools, analyzing real-world datasets, and translating insights into decision-driven outcomes.

 I am particularly interested in:
 - Dashboard development
 - Performance analytics
 - User engagement and behavior analysis
-- Turning data into clear, decision-driven insights
+- Turning data into clear, actionable insights

 ---